haraldwer/GDExtensionTemplate/README.md

 Setup:
  - Clone the repository
- - Copy godot executable to repository folder
+ - Copy godot executable to repository folder and rename to "godot.exe"

 Notes:
  - Intellisense / Intellij will only work after first compile